There had to be a way to get out of this forest.

 “This could be a coincidence.
 If his quotes are so famous, then I might have heard about them one way or another.”

 Altera narrowed her eyes and stared at his face, making it clear that she did not believe his words and would not withhold her inquisition.

 Eric sighed and relented.
 “Fine.
 You got me.
 I used to be a cadet like you but then I learned about our history.”

 Eric nodded.
 “The history of the war.
 What started it?
 What are we fighting for?
 What is the enemy fighting for?”

 “Isn’t it obvious?”
 Altera sat next to Eric.
 Over the palm of her hand, she materialized ice and formed it to snake that bit its tail and encircled a tree.
-On its skin, one could read each rune of the Futhark – the symbol of Aes.
+On its skin, one could read each rune of the Futhark.
+Altera had drawn the symbol of Aes.

 “Yeah.
 But why didn’t the hostilities stop with the death of the Kaiser?
 And how was he able to gain the support of his kingdom?”

-“Propaganda”, said Altera.
+“Propaganda,” said Altera.
 “He was able to convince his kingdom of the need of living space and his master plan for the west.
 Whatever ideology existed before was a mere tool for the Kaiser’s megalomania.
 Afterwards, a weakened Vaix was desperate to protect what it still had.
 Eventually, they tried to restore their former glory.
 We got scared that they would try again and pushed back.
 And that scared them.
 Now we have this mess, where each kingdom is trying to trump the others.
 Using any underhanded tactic possible, as long as everything looks fine on the surface.
-Were it not for the iron curtain or madconomics, the kingdoms wouldn’t even bother to pretend.
 Of course, that is oversimplifying the actual situation but you get the gist.”

-“You are thinking too rational.
+“You are thinking too rationally.
 I am talking about the core conflict here.
 Why are Vaix and Veil in conflict to begin with?”